lucafrance/lucafrance.github.io/_posts/2023-01-19-r-place-excel.md

 ![](/assets/2023/rplace-excel/number-format.png)

 There were 16 colours available, each code corresponding to a hex triplet.
+For each colour I defined a separate conditional format.

 | index	color | code |
 | --- | --- |